Macleodsolutions/SphericalHarmonicInference/README.md

 using off-the-shelf frameworks tailored to our training sets.

-What I was looking to do with this project was take a generic problem first and subsequently see how well I could develop a pytorch solution from scratch.
+What I was looking to do with this project was take a generic problem first and subsequently see how well I could backtrack and build out the elements of the framework step by step.
 Bonus points for running a constant live inference process.

 So our key acceptance criteria here is: